faiza-aslam/faiza-aslam/README.md

 ## 👨🏻‍💻 About Me

-- 💡 &nbsp;I'm a software engineer with 10+ years of experience in the field of Software design & development.
+- 💡 &nbsp;I'm a software engineer with 10+ years of experience in the field of software design & development.
 - 💻 &nbsp;Currently working as a Principal Software Engineer at [10Pearls](https://10pearls.com/).
 - 🌱 &nbsp;I'm on track for learning more about low-cost software design & different cloud design patterns.
-- 💬 Ask me about java/kotlin/spring/AWS & Related Stuff.
+- 💬 &nbsp;Ask me about java/kotlin/spring/AWS & Related Stuff.

 ---